 How to Negotiate Salary for Your Next Career Move

-Principal Takeaways
+Key Takeaways

-- Keep a positive and upbeat tone throughout the conversation, and make sure you are listening actively.
+- Keep a positive and upbeat tone throughout the conversation and be active in your listening.

 Do your research